jamalhussainshah/Web-application-Research-Papers/web application portal.md

 * Cross-Domain Misconfiguration Medium 22: This vulnerability allows an attacker to access sensitive data across different domains by exploiting misconfigured cross-domain policies.

-Missing Anti-clickjacking Header Medium 05: This vulnerability allows an attacker to execute clickjacking attacks by exploiting the web application's absence of anti-clickjacking headers.
+* Missing Anti-clickjacking Header Medium 05: This vulnerability allows an attacker to execute clickjacking attacks by exploiting the web application's absence of anti-clickjacking headers.

-Vulnerable JS Library Medium 02: This vulnerability allows an attacker to exploit known vulnerabilities in the web application's JavaScript libraries.
+* Vulnerable JS Library Medium 02: This vulnerability allows an attacker to exploit known vulnerabilities in the web application's JavaScript libraries.

-XSLT Injection Medium 05: This vulnerability allows an attacker to execute arbitrary code on the web application's server by exploiting the XSLT processor.
+* XSLT Injection Medium 05: This vulnerability allows an attacker to execute arbitrary code on the web application's server by exploiting the XSLT processor.

-Sweet32 Vulnerability Medium 01: This vulnerability allows an attacker to decrypt encrypted data by exploiting the Sweet32 vulnerability in the web application's TLS implementation.
+* Sweet32 Vulnerability Medium 01: This vulnerability allows an attacker to decrypt encrypted data by exploiting the Sweet32 vulnerability in the web application's TLS implementation.

-Beast Vulnerability Medium 01: This vulnerability allows an attacker to decrypt encrypted data by exploiting the Beast vulnerability in the web application's TLS implementation.
+* Beast Vulnerability Medium 01: This vulnerability allows an attacker to decrypt encrypted data by exploiting the Beast vulnerability in the web application's TLS implementation.

-Lucky Thirteen Vulnerability Medium 01: This vulnerability allows an attacker to decrypt encrypted data by exploiting the Lucky Thirteen vulnerability in the web application's TLS implementation.
+* Lucky Thirteen Vulnerability Medium 01: This vulnerability allows an attacker to decrypt encrypted data by exploiting the Lucky Thirteen vulnerability in the web application's TLS implementation.

-Conclusion:
+### Conclusion:

 Web application security testing is crucial for identifying and mitigating potential security risks in web applications.
 The testing results identified various vulnerabilities in the sample web application, including high and medium severity vulnerabilities.
 The findings of this research paper emphasize the need for web application developers to prioritize security and regularly conduct security testing to ensure the safety of their web applications.

-We will prepare a comprehensive report that includes the Common Vulnerabilities and Exposures (CVE) of the identified vulnerabilities, which will be presented to our client to facilitate risk mitigation.
+#### We will prepare a comprehensive report that includes the Common Vulnerabilities and Exposures (CVE) of the identified vulnerabilities, which will be presented to our client to facilitate risk mitigation.

+Jamal Hussain Shah
+Vulnerability Verification Specialist.
+singtrade.net